mweel1/usa_high_level/civil-organizations/us-home-land-security/index.md

 Additionally, we rely on corporations like Google, who is currently under an anti-trust lawsuit to protect users from content and to make it safe by gate keeping the internet.
 The original intent of the internet was exploration, productivity and innovation.
 The vision of the United States internet is to restore this, while making it safe.

+The goal of the USA Internet will be to authorize users when they are making requests to the directory services, provide intelligence for our government organizations, and prosecute people when they commit fraud on the domain system.

 # United States Internet

 The United States Internet will run on top of the world wide internet.